Team-BHP > Road Safety

 Helps me mentally prepare for the numerous things that can go wrong, and allows me to preempt and prevent any possible accidents and dangerous scenarios.

-nishsingh is online now (3) Thanks
+nishsingh is offline (3) Thanks

 Old 3rd March 2018, 16:05 #201